 Rangers chief executive Charles Green has announced that the economically-crippled club are looking into the possibility of leaving Scottish football.

-This follows a claim from Green that the SPL do not want Rangers back in the top division in Scotland.
+This follows a claim from Green that the SPL don't want Rangers back in the top division in Scotland.

 However, with the Scottish leagues set to undergo a revamp, the Glasgow club see this as their opportunity to engineer a move to another country.

-Green also believes that the club would have support from the likes of Manchester United, a side he believes will be able to generate extra revenue from ticket sales through making the sport more competitive.
+Green also believes that the club would have support from clubs such as Manchester United, a club which he believes will be able to generate extra revenue from ticket sales through making the sport more competitive.

 "Why would Man United want to play Southampton?
 Why, when they could play Rangers?
 Sixty percent of the Premier League don't want Rangers," he continued.

 "Of course they don't want Rangers.
-Why would Southampton, Swansea [City], Wigan, Aston Villa?
+Why would Southampton, Swansea, Wigan, Aston Villa?
 Why would any of them want Rangers or Celtic in their league.

-"Ask Barcelona and Real Madrid if they would like Rangers and Celtic in their league," Green added
+"Ask Barcelona and Real Madrid if they would like Rangers and Celtic in their league," he added

 "They definitely would.
 Why wouldn't Barcelona want to play Rangers home and away as opposed to playing Getafe.
 They would sell [those] games out."